Dante Cicchetti

-Dante Cicchetti is a developmental psychology and developmental psychopathology scientist, specializing in high-risk and disenfranchised populations, including maltreated children and offspring of depressed parents.
-He currently holds a joint appointment in the department of psychiatry at the University of Minnesota Medical School and in the Institute of Child Development.
-He is the McKnight Presidential Endowed Chair and the William Harris Endowed Chair.
+Dante Cicchetti is an American developmental psychologist and a prominent figure in the field of developmental psychopathology.
+As of 2025, he holds the title of professor emeritus at the College of Education and Human Development, University of Minnesota.
+He previously held a joint appointment in the Department of Psychiatry at the University of Minnesota Medical School and served as the McKnight Presidential Endowed Chair and the William Harris Endowed Chair.
+In 1989, Cicchetti founded the academic journal Development and Psychopathology, where he served as editor-in-chief until 2024.

 Biography

-Cicchetti received his Bachelor of Science degree from the University of Pittsburgh, and a Philosophy of Doctor degree from the University of Minnesota in 1972 in clinical psychology and developmental psychology.
-He was on the faculty of Harvard University from 1977 to 1985, where he was the Norman Tishman Associate Professor of Psychology.
-In 1985, he left for the University of Rochester where was the director of the Mt.
+Dante Cicchetti was born on August 25, 1948, in Pittsburgh, Pennsylvania.
+He earned his Bachelor of Science degree from the University of Pittsburgh and later received his Doctor of Philosophy degree from the University of Minnesota in 1972, specializing in clinical psychology and developmental psychology.
+From 1977 to 1985, he served on the faculty of Harvard University, where he held the position of Norman Tishman Associate Professor of Psychology.
+In 1985, Cicchetti moved to University of Rochester, where he became the director of the Mt.
 Hope Family Center.
-Cicchetti is the founding and current editor of the academic journal Development and Psychopathology.

 Career

-While at Harvard, he began publishing research on emotional development, Down Syndrome, child maltreatment, and the development of conditions such as depression and borderline personality disorder.
-In 1984, he edited a special issue of Child Development on developmental psychopathology to acquaint the developmental community with this emerging discipline.
+While at Harvard, he conducted research on emotional development, Down syndrome, child maltreatment, and the development of conditions such as depression and borderline personality disorder.
+In 1984, he edited a special issue of Child Development on developmental psychopathology to introduce the field to the developmental research community.

-Cicchetti's primary research interests lie in formulating an integrative developmental theory that describes and explains the full range of human psychological functioning.
-His work has involved several domains, including developmental psychopathology, the developmental consequences of child maltreatment, neuroplasticity, and sensitive periods.
-Additionally, he has researched the impact of traumatic experiences on brain development, the biology and psychology of unipolar and bipolar mood disorders, the interrelationships among molecular, genetic, neurobiological, socio-emotional, cognitive, linguistic, and representational development in normal and pathological populations, the study of attachment relations and representational models of the self and its disorders across the life span, and multilevel perspectives on resilience.
+Cicchetti's research focuses on developing an integrative developmental theory to explain human psychological functioning.
+His work spans multiple domains, including developmental psychopathology, the effects of child maltreatment, neuroplasticity, and sensitive periods.
+He has also studied the impact of traumatic experiences on brain development, the biology and psychology aspects of unipolar and bipolar mood disorders, and the interactions among molecular, genetic, neurobiological, socio-emotional, cognitive, linguistic, and representational development in both typical and atypical populations.
+Additionally, his research examines attachment relationships, self-representation disorders across the lifespan, and multilevel perspectives on resilience.

 Cicchetti's research has been funded by the National Institute of Mental Health, the National Institute of Drug Abuse, the Office of Child Abuse and Neglect, and the William T. Grant Foundation.